tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 Proxy that initially receives the request), and the path information MUST conform to the path specified by the Obfuscation Target's DoH URI Template.

-Upon receiving a POST request that contains a "application/obfuscated-dns-message" Content-Type, the DoH server looks at the :authority and :path psuedo-headers.
+Upon receiving a request that contains a "application/obfuscated-dns-message" Content-Type, the DoH server looks at the :authority and :path psuedo-headers.
 If the fields match the DoH server's own hostname and configured path, then it is the target of the query, and can decrypt the query {{encryption}}.
 If the fields do not match the local server, then the server is acting as an Obfuscation Proxy.
 If it is